ddbj/www/_dra/submission-e.md

 ### BAM file  {#BAM_file}

-Binary Alignment/Map files (BAM) represent one of the preferred DRA submission formats.
 BAM is a compressed version of the Sequence Alignment/Map (SAM) format (see [SAMv1.pdf](https://samtools.github.io/hts-specs/SAMv1.pdf)).
 BAM files can be decompressed to a human-readable text format (SAM) using